thangleiter/phd_thesis/README.md

 # Repository layout
 - The TeX style is included as a git submodule at `lib/kaobook`.
-- There are two concurrent branches, `kaobook` and `kaobook_tectonic`, which use different project layouts for different TeX engines, `latexmk` and `tectonic`, respectively.
+- There are two concurrent branches, `kaobook` and `kaobook_tectonic`, which use different project layouts for different TeX engines, `texlive` with `latexmk` and `tectonic`, respectively.
   To automatically switch to the correct submodule branch when switching branches in the main repository, run
   ```
   git config core.hooksPath .githooks
   ```

+# IntelliJ IDEA
+Set the "Use single dictionary for saving words" setting to "project level" to sync the dictionary using git.

 # XeTeX